 You are expected to arrive on time for your shift.
 Do not clock in more than 7 minutes before/after your scheduled work time.
 Immediately after clocking in, you are expected to be with your class or assigned location.
 If you have a miss-punch on the time clock, report it to your Site Coordinator.
 Failure to do so or excessive missed punches are not acceptable.
 Understandably, situations arise that are out of our control.
-However, everyone must show courtesy and professionalism for fellow staff members and the 21stCCLC program.
+However, everyone must show courtesy and professionalism for fellow staff members and the 21st CCLC program.
 The following procedures are to be followed regarding employee absence or tardiness: If you need to be out for any reason, even in an emergency situation, you are expected to contact your Site Coordinator directly.
 Do not contact another staff member (day or after school staff member).
 If you use email or text messaging, you are still responsible for your shift until you receive a confirmation from your Site Coordinator.
-Outside of an emergency, a minimum of 1 hour notice is expected to demonstrate respect for the program and may not cancel their own class or contact students/parents to cancel their class.
+Outside of an emergency, a minimum of 1 hour notice is expected for tardiness.
+A minimum of 2 day written (email) notice is expected for absences.
+Employees are expected to demonstrate respect for the program and may not cancel their own class or contact students/parents to cancel their class.